.357 SIG: Cartridge dimensions

 Several sources have published contradicting information regarding .357 SIG headspacing.
-This is due to the cartridge having been originally designed as a .357 (9.02mm) round, but then rapidly adapted to the .355 (9mm) bullet.
+This is due to the cartridge having been originally designed as a .357 (9.02 mm) round, but then rapidly adapted to the .355 (9 mm) bullet.
 According to the official C.I.P.
 (Commission Internationale Permanente Pour L'Epreuve Des Armes A Feu Portatives) 2008 revised documents, the .357 SIG headspaces on the case mouth (H2).
 Some US sources are in conflict with this standard.
 However, the cartridge and chamber drawing in the ANSI/SAAMI American National Standards also clearly shows the cartridge headspacing on the case mouth.
 Likewise, US reloading supplier Lyman has published that the .357 SIG headspaces on the case mouth.

 According to the C.I.P. rulings the .357 SIG case can handle up to 305 MPa (44,236 psi) piezo pressure.
 In C.I.P. regulated countries every pistol cartridge combo has to be proofed at 130% of this maximum C.I.P. pressure to certify for sale to consumers.

 The SAAMI pressure limit for the .357 SIG is set at 275.80 MPa (40,000 psi), piezo pressure.

 Conversions

-While it is based on a 10 mm case necked down to accept 0.355 in bullets, the .357 SIG cartridge case is slightly longer than .40 S&W by 0.009 in to 0.020 in total.
+While it is based on a 10 mm case necked down to accept 0.355 in bullets, the .357 SIG cartridge case is slightly longer than the .40 S&W by 0.009 in to 0.020 in total.
 Most .40 S&W pistols can be converted to .357 SIG by replacing the barrel, but sometimes the recoil spring must also be changed.
 Pistols with especially strong recoil springs can accept either cartridge with a barrel change.
 Magazines will freely interchange between the two cartridges in most pistols. .357 SIG barrel kits have allowed this cartridge to gain in popularity among handgun owners.

 Performance

 The table below shows common performance parameters for several .357 SIG loads.
 Bullet weights ranging from 115 to 150 gr have been offered.
 Loads are available with energies from 488 ftlbf to 583 ftlbf, and penetration depths from 9 in to over 16.5 in are available for various applications and risk assessments.
-Note: Underwood now also offers a standard pressure 65 gr .357 SIG Xtreme Defender (XD) round with a muzzle velocity of 2100 fps, muzzle energy of 636 ft. lbs. and a penetration depth of 17.5 inches.
+Underwood now also offers a standard pressure 65 gr .357 SIG Xtreme Defender (XD) round with a muzzle velocity of 2,100 fps, muzzle energy of 636 ft. lbs. and a penetration depth of 17.5 inches.